dccn-tg/tg-workshop/content/git/exercises/git_commit/index.md

 ## Roll back

 Don't like the commited changes?
 You can always undo the last commit in VSCode.
 The change(s) involved in the undo-ed commit will be put back to the stage area.
-One can then remove the change(s) from the stage area to the file system.
+One can then remove the change(s) from the stage area.
+After that, the changes you made remain on the filesystem and can be further reversed or stashed completely.

 ![](figures/vscode-git-undo-commit.png)